-In order to register your trademark in the EU, it must be graphically depicted and be linked to a company's products or services that are different from other companies.
+In order to register a trademark in the EU, it must be graphically depicted and be linked to a company's products or services that are different from other companies.
 It must also be distinctive, so that it's easily recognisable by consumers, but it must not contain descriptions of what's being sold, as this might impinge on competitors who are selling similar kinds of products.

-As with registering a trademark in the UK, with the EU process, a check is first carried out on the register to make sure another company or organisation is not using a proposed trademark.
+As with registering a trademark in the UK, with the EU process, a check is first carried out on the register to make sure another private company or organisation is not using a proposed trademark.
 Some reasons for refusal by the office include a reasoned objection to the trademark and the use of official emblems such as national flags, among others.

 This EU-wide trademark protection does a number of things besides confer copyright protection: it guarantees quality; shows where the goods or services come from; and can be used in advertising and other forms of promotion.
 The European Trademark lasts for 10 years and can be renewed.

 If you wish to get this robust form of protection for your trademark, we can file and application on your behalf.
 At Coddan, we also have experience with the Madrid Protocol, a convention that enables companies to get protection for their trademarks in more than 90 countries, including around the EU, thereby saving time and money in making individual applications to one country at a time.
 Get in touch with us today and get your trademark protected right across the EU.
-It's an important step in making sure the welfare of your company is properly secured.
+It's an important step in making sure the welfare of your limited company is properly secured.

 A trademark that is registered in the UK is not protected in the rest of the European Union.
 Until the development of the EU's Community Trademark scheme the only way to protect your trademark across Europe was to register with each country individually.
 Now it is possible to make one application and register a Community Trademark in every country of the EU.
 The benefits of registering a Community trademark are the same regardless of where you register it.
 It allows you to protect your business logo, slogan or product name so that others cannot use it.